shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 ## Text
 ### &emsp;str
-- Strings are sequences of character data
+- Strings are sequences of character data.
+- Interpreting a character or sequence of characters within a string differently use ```\``` as Escape Sequences.

 ## Numeric